sunzid02/gh-actions/README.md

-Repo contain all examples
+Repo contain all examples and notes for the Github Action course.
+This has been edited.

-day 2